Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Water once established: Once or twice a month in part shade, weekly in full sun during the hottest parts of the year.

-Mulch: Add mulch in the fall to protect tubers in areas with hard winter freezes.
+Mulch: Add mulch in the fall to protect tubers in regions with hard winter freezes.

 Prune: Winter cleanup of dead sections, possibly cutting the entire vine to the ground.